-Initially, Lightkeeper Stephen A. McNeil, tended both the Bridgeport Harbor Lighthouse and the Tongue Point Lighthouse.
-After a few years, as his health deteriorated, he hired an assistant out of his own wages to tend the Harbor light, while he continued keeping Tongue Point.
+Initially, Keeper Stephen A. McNeil tended both Bridgeport Harbor Lighthouse and the newly erected Bridgeport Breakwater Lighthouse.
+After a few years, as his health deteriorated, McNeil hired an assistant out of his own wages to tend the Harbor Light, while he continued keeping the breakwater light off Tongue Point.
 The assistant didn’t keep his light in tip-top shape, and in 1901, the Lighthouse Board learned of Keeper McNeil’s delegation of duties.
-Instead of dismissing McNeil, which they could have done, the Board instead employed Ole Nicholas Alfred Anderson as keeper for the Harbor light and kept McNeil on as keeper of Tongue Point Lighthouse.
+Instead of dismissing McNeil, which they could have done, the Board instead employed Ole Nicholas Alfred Anderson as keeper of the Harbor light and kept McNeil on as keeper of Tongue Point Lighthouse.

-The light was automated in 1954.
+Tongue Point Light was automated in 1954.
 By 1967, the Coast Guard found the light unnecessary and proposed discontinuing and removing the lighthouse.
 Local boat owners and yacht clubs sounded long and loud to save the lighthouse, and the Coast Guard abandoned their plan.

-A modern optic, a 155 mm lantern, replaced the classic lens in 1988.
-The Bug, also known as Bridgeport Breakwater Lighthouse, the Inner Harbor Light, and the Buglight, continues to guide mariners safely into the harbor today, flashing a green beam every four seconds.
+A modern optic, a 155 mm lantern, replaced the classic Fresnel lens in 1988.
+Today, “The Bug,” also known as the Inner Harbor Light, continues to guide mariners safely into the harbor today, flashing a green beam every four seconds.